 There are two WordPress platforms, WordPress.com and WordPress.org.
 We will explore the two in some more detail in our article below.

 The developers are always on toes making sure you have the latest updates.
-The good news is that the updates are free and you will get a notification in your email anytime there is one.
+While the good news is that the updates are free and you will get a notification in your email anytime there is one.

 Related Read: 10 Benefit Of WordPress CMS Development